dannyverdel/MSDB/README.md

 - Create a connection between the cast of a movie and the actor detail screen
 - Create a connection between the cast of a show and the actor detail screen
 - Create a connection between known movies of an actor and the movie detail screen

+## Build
+After cloning the repository you have to cd to the local repository.
+Here you can run `npm start`.
+You may be prompted to install npm or the expo CLI, both are required for this app to run.
+Localhost:19002 should automatically be started up, if not u can use [this](http://localhost:19002).
+After this you have two options:
+1. Choose to start up a simulator
+2. Run on physical device

+For both you are going to have to install the expo go app.